ordinarylabs/bicycle/README.md

 That will create a server binary and proto file for your consuming services.
 So in the `cli/out/` you'll have `server` and `bicycle.proto`.

-The `bicycle.proto` is what any developer who is familiar with gRPC can use to code-gen and build a client to the database.
-Right now, the database is _very_ light weight and has _no_ administration infrastructure, permissions or auth; I get away with this because I'm only ever running it in private subnets within the same VPCs on AWS and stuff.
-But there is always room for evolution.
+Now, the `bicycle.proto` can be used to codegen the client in any language.

 ## Running

-Once RocksDB is finally done building (holy fuck that takes way too long and I need to figure out how to like cache it or some do some other Rustacean magic to make it stop), you should be able to run the server with:
+Once RocksDB is finally done building, you should be able to run the server with:

 ```bash
 ./out/server